darsh0777777777/darsh0777777777/README.md

 - 👋 Hi, I’m @darsh0777777777
 - 👀 I’m interested in Machine learning and Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Aritifical Intelligence and Neural Network
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me darshan.patil@nstarxinc.com

 <!---
 darsh0777777777/darsh0777777777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.